Facts about your taxes & the Affordable Care Act

-If you don't have health insurance for a total of 3 or more months in 2014, you'll be subject to a penalty payable on your tax return due April 2015.
+If you don't have health insurance for a total of 2 or more months in 2015, you may be subject to a penalty payable on your tax return due April 18, 2016.
 The amount is based on the number of uninsured individuals in your household and household income.

 Small business mandate

-TaxACT 2013 will navigate all the ACA changes plus hundreds of other tax law changes for you.
-Here's how the ACA impacts federal tax returns due April 15, 2014:
+TaxAct 2015 will navigate all the ACA changes plus hundreds of deductions and credits for you but here's a summary of how the ACA impacts federal tax returns due April 15, 2016:

 What to do now

-.
-Start your return now, then prepare, print and e- file your federal return free after TaxACT is updated with final IRS forms in early January 2014.
+Find out how much the ACA and other tax law changes will impact you – calculate your 2015 taxes now.
+Start your TaxAct Free Federal Edition return risk-free now, then finish and e- file your federal return free after TaxAct is updated with final IRS forms in early Jan.
+2016.

-If you don't have health insurance, learn about your options and online marketplaces, also called “exchanges”, at www.healthcare.gov
+If you don't have health insurance, visit www.healthcare.gov